Juicy Smash Burgers

 Delicious Hot Juiciness

-I like to serve this burgers as soon as they come off the grill.
+I like to serve these burgers as soon as they come off the grill.
 I love the cool guacamole on the hot patty.
 Oh, I already said that.
 Well, I’d apologize for repeating myself but I was remembering just how great every bite was as I was writing this.

 The equipment